 If feed or release problems are experienced during the first 50 rounds, replace the magazine with a different one and continue testing to determine whether the problems were caused by a faulty magazine.
-If a faulty magazine is suspected, note that the magazine was suspect and begin testing again at round zero with the new magazine.
+If a faulty magazine is suspected, note that the magazine was suspect, identifying it in the report by the number or letter on the bottom of the plate and continue testing from the point testing stopped with the new magazine.